Linuxfabrik/monitoring-plugins/check-plugins/sshd-logfile/README.md

 ## Overview

 Scans the log of the OpenSSH server for the events an administrator has to act on: a server that refused to start, a host key it could not load, a key file it refused because of how it looks on disk, a key somebody revoked and is still using, a session that died on a signal, and a root login that only `PermitRootLogin` stopped - which means the credentials for it were valid.
 Startups, restarts, shutdowns and successful logins are counted alongside them, so a server that keeps restarting is visible.
 Everything a client can provoke - a password that did not match, a login for an account that does not exist, a connection that ended before authentication, a connection the server refused because it was at `MaxStartups` - is counted within `--lookback` and judged by how many of them arrived, not by the fact that they did: one is a typo or a bot, hundreds within ten minutes is somebody guessing passwords.
-Every host that answers on port 22 collects these all day, so counting them by rate is what keeps the check from being permanently yellow. sshd writes no severity into its lines, so what is reported is what this check recognizes; anything else it wrote is read but not counted.
-The log is read either from a file, from a systemd unit (`systemd:`) or from a container (`docker:`/`podman:`/`kubectl:`).
-Without `--server-log` the check takes the first of the usual authentication logs of the distributions that exists, and falls back to the journal of the sshd unit where there is none.
+Every host that answers on port 22 collects these all day, so counting them by rate is what keeps the check from being permanently yellow, and counting them per source address is what tells one determined client from the open network going past. sshd writes no severity into its lines, so what is reported is what this check recognizes; anything else it wrote is read but not counted.
+The log is read either from a file, from a systemd unit (`systemd:`) or from a container (`docker:`/`podman:`/`kubectl:`). `--server-log` may be given several times, and everything named is then read as one window.
+Without it the check takes the first of the usual authentication logs of the distributions that exists and reads the journal of the sshd unit along with it, because sshd logs to its standard error until it has loaded its host keys: a rejected configuration, a host key it could not read and the "no hostkeys available" it exits with never reach the syslog file, and nothing a running sshd logs reaches the journal on a host that has a syslog daemon.
+What both hold is counted once.
 The most recent rotated file is read along with the live one, so the window does not end where logrotate last ran.
-Note that sshd logs to its standard error until it has loaded its host keys, so a rejected configuration, a host key it could not read and the "no hostkeys available" it exits with never reach the syslog file.
-They show up only when the unit is read (`--server-log=systemd:sshd.service`).
 Requires root or sudo.

 **Important Notes:**

 * **sshd writes no log level, so this check reports what it recognizes and nothing else.** MySQL writes `[ERROR]`, PHP-FPM writes `WARNING:` and Apache writes `[core:error]`; sshd writes neither.
 The `error:` and `fatal:` prefixes it does write say how a message was logged, not how bad the situation is: an internet-facing host collects `error: kex_exchange_identification: Connection closed by remote host` by the thousand, and OpenSSH 8.0 on the RHEL 8 family words a scanner that walked away as `fatal: Timeout before authentication`.
 Alerting on those prefixes would page somebody every night.
 What is worth an alert is therefore named one message at a time, and a line the check does not recognize is read and left uncounted.
-* **A server that never started is invisible in the syslog file.** sshd logs to its standard error until it has loaded its host keys, so a rejected configuration, a host key it could not read and `sshd: no hostkeys available -- exiting.` never reach `/var/log/secure` or `/var/log/auth.log`.
-Under systemd that output lands in the journal.
-Point the check at the unit (`--server-log=systemd:sshd.service`) to see those, and use [systemd-unit](https://linuxfabrik.github.io/monitoring-plugins/check-plugins/systemd-unit.md) to know whether sshd is running at all.
+* **A server that never started is invisible in the syslog file, which is why the journal is read too.** sshd logs to its standard error until it has loaded its host keys, so a rejected configuration, a host key it could not read and `sshd: no hostkeys available -- exiting.` never reach `/var/log/secure` or `/var/log/auth.log`; under systemd that output lands in the journal.
+The check therefore reads both by default and counts once what it finds in both.
+Use [systemd-unit](https://linuxfabrik.github.io/monitoring-plugins/check-plugins/systemd-unit.md) to know whether sshd is running at all.
 An address it could not bind is the exception and does reach the file, because binding happens after the switch to syslog.
-* **The syslog file is the default because it sees every session, whatever unit handled it.** Where sshd is socket-activated with `Accept=yes` - which the RHEL family ships as `sshd.socket` and `sshd@.service`, disabled - every connection is handled by an instance of its own (`sshd@0-198.51.100.7:22-...service`), and the journal of `sshd.service` holds none of them.
-The file holds them all.
-The journal in turn holds what the file never sees, see above; on a host that matters, both are worth having as two services.
+* **The syslog file carries the sessions, whatever unit handled them.** Where sshd is socket-activated with `Accept=yes` - which the RHEL family ships as `sshd.socket` and `sshd@.service`, disabled - every connection is handled by an instance of its own (`sshd@0-198.51.100.7:22-...service`), and the journal of `sshd.service` holds none of them.
+The file holds them all, which is why it is read first and the journal of the unit along with it.
 * **A refused root login means the credentials were valid.** sshd checks `PermitRootLogin` only after the password or the key has already been accepted, so `ROOT LOGIN REFUSED FROM` is not a failed attempt - it is a successful authentication that the directive stopped.
 Somebody or something holds working root credentials for this host.
 The line is written twice per attempt, once by the privileged process and once by the unprivileged one whose copy carries a ` [preauth]` suffix; the check counts the attempt once.
 * **sshd decides per attempt whether to log a failed authentication at all.** It logs one at the level that the default `LogLevel INFO` still writes only when the method was `password`, when the account does not exist, or once half of `MaxAuthTries` has been used up; anything else stays below that and never reaches the log.
 On the distributions that run a password through PAM as keyboard-interactive, a failed password for an account that exists therefore produces no `Failed ...` line at all, and `error: PAM: Authentication failure for <user> from <address>` is the only trace of it.
 This check counts that line as the failed authentication it is, and counts the `pam_unix(sshd:auth)` line the module itself writes nowhere, so an attempt counts once whichever path it took.
 A `LogLevel` below `INFO` hides these lines from this check just as it hides them from the file, so the check reads the sshd configuration and says so as the first thing in its output when it finds one.
 It raises no state for it: turning the level down is a decision somebody took, and the check only says what follows from it.
 * **A client does not get to choose which source it is counted under.** Parts of the lines this check reads are the client's own text - the account it asked for, the identification string it sent - and a client that writes an address into them would otherwise move its own lines into somebody else's count, or spread them out to stay below a threshold.
 The address is therefore taken from where the server writes the peer and nowhere else, and the two spellings of one client (`198.51.100.7` and `::ffff:198.51.100.7`) are counted as the one client they are.